TarikGul/math-vis/README.md

 ## Notes

-All memory leaks associated with Three.js is taken care of.
-The last thing That needs to get done in regards to the garbage collection is, before switching visualizations i need to make a promise that will only render the next Object3D if garbage collection is complete and finished, or else there will be a shader typeerror that occurs.
+All memory leaks associated with Three.js are taken care of.